INTERNATIONAL BREEDING AND RACING ORGANISATIONS

 The Paris Conference being the only international forum, its annual Agendas also included breeding matters.
 However, countries not having stud books did not seem to be interested in the discussions.
 On the other hand, members felt that ‘breeding’ was a specialized branch and matters ought to be discussed in detail.

 In 1976, Weatherbys’ then Chairman Christopher Weatherby, organised a specific conference for breeding issues and the initial conference, held in London was attended by Weatherbys, U.S.A., Australia, New Zealand, France, South Africa and Organisation Sud Americano de Formento (OSAF).
 Japan was invited to the Conference in 1978 and India in 1980, when all members were given specific regional responsibilities and the word “Conference” was replaced by “Committee”.

-The organisational structure of the International Stud Book Committee (ISBC) is as under :-
+The organizational structure of the International Stud Book Committee (ISBC) is as under :-

 Weatherbys - Chairman & Secretariat

-(a) GB/IRE and France representing the Europe and Mediterranean region.
+(a) GB/IRE and France, Africa representing the Europe Mediterranean and the African region.

 (b) USA representing North and Central America.

 (c) Organisation Sud Americana de Fomento (OSAF) (Argentina) representing South America.